Pre-train and Learn: Preserve Global Information for Graph Neural Networks: Experiments

-Two state-of-the-art semi-supervised learning methods on plain graphs were used as baselines. \begin{itemize} \item MMDW~\cite{Tu2016Max}: The method jointly optimized the max-margin classifier and the aimed social representation learning model. \item PNE~\cite{chen2017pne}: The method embedded nodes and labels into the same latent space. \end{itemize}
+Four semi-supervised learning methods on plain graphs are used as baselines. \begin{itemize} \item Iterative Classification Algorithm (ICA)~\cite{sen2008collective}: ICA iteratively propagates observed labels to nearby unlabeled nodes, until the assignments to the labels stabilize.
+Here we use k-nearest neighbor as the classification algorithm. \item Planetoid-G~\cite{yang2016revisiting}: The method trains an embedding for each instance to jointly predict the class label and the neighborhood context in the graph. \item MMDW~\cite{Tu2016Max}: The method jointly optimizes the max-margin classifier and the aimed social representation learning model. \item PNE~\cite{chen2017pne}: The method embeds nodes and labels into the same latent space. \end{itemize}